 \subsubsection{Correspondence Mapping}

 To be able to learn dense 2D-3D correspondences, each model of the dataset is textured with a correspondence map (see Figure~\ref{fig:uv_map}).
 A correspondence map is a 2-channel image with values ranging from 0 to 255.
 Objects are textured using either simple spherical or cylindrical projections.
 Once textured, we get a bijective mapping between the model's vertices and pixels on the correspondence map.
-This provides us with easy to read 2D-3D correspondences since given the color of the pixel we can instantaneously estimate its position on the model surface by selecting the vertex with the same color value.
+This provides us with easy-to-read 2D-3D correspondences since given the pixel color, we can instantaneously estimate its position on the model surface by selecting the vertex with the same color value.
 For convenience, we call the copies of the original models textured with the correspondence map {\em correspondence models}.
 Given the predicted correspondence map, we estimate the object pose with respect to the camera using the pose estimation block, which is described later.
-Similarly to the synthetic or real data generation steps, we render correspondence models under the same poses as for training data and store correspondence patches for each RGB patch.
+Similar to the synthetic or real data generation steps, we render correspondence models under the same poses as for training data and store correspondence patches for each RGB patch.